FreeLeh/docs/freedb/protocols.md

 #### Calling GViz API

-To call the GViz API create a `GET` request to `https://docs.google.com/spreadsheets/d/<spreadsheet_id>/gviz/tq` (replace `<spreadsheet_id>` with the spreadsheet ID that we're going to operate on) with these following query parameters and headers:
+To call the GViz API create a `GET` request to `https://docs.google.com/spreadsheets/d/<spreadsheet_id>/gviz/tq` (replace `<spreadsheet_id>` with the spreadsheet ID that we're going to operate on) with the following query parameters and headers:

 | Parameter Name | Value                     |
 | -------------- | ------------------------- |